jcheng5/bubbles/README.md

 ![Sample output](sample.png)

+See `?bubbles::bubbles` for more options.
 For use with Shiny, see `?bubbles::renderBubbles`.